tangodata/draft.tangoandchaos/source/pages/03/03_10_ascent.md

 ![](/3_pics/10ascent/image035.jpg)
 Todaro's _ocho cortado_.

 The picture above shows that Todaro is more upright than _Petroleo_.
 His legs are straight, so his knees are not blocking his partner’s path.
 By being up, he creates room for her to pass in front, without needing to bend forward at the waist.
-But this is still being done with both partners separated—there is some space between their bodies.
+But this is still being done with both partners separated -- there is some space between their bodies.
 Now let’s look the _ocho cortado_ of the 21st century milonga:

 ![](/3_pics/10ascent/Mil20.jpg)
 ![](/3_pics/10ascent/Mil21.jpg)